-- 5.2 Appointments will be to a relevant point on the scale recognising skills, experience and market consideration. - 5.3 Where a new salary package exceeds £100,000 this will require specific approval by the Council in advance of adoption. - 6 Specific policy and practice: Increases and additions to remuneration for each Chief Officer - 6.1 The salary scale attached to a post currently occupied would only increase in the event that the duties attached to the post changed significantly and this resulted in a fresh job evaluation suggesting that the post should be on a higher Management Band. - 6.2 Any increases to the salary levels attached to Management Band salary scales are made in accordance with paragraph 2.10 above. - 7 Specific policy and practice: The use of performance-related pay for chief officers - 7.1 The performance progression of staff, in positions within Tiers 0-3 of the organisational structure, will be managed by the performance management framework.
+Otherwise, the recruitment is to the existing salary scale. - 5.2 Appointments will be to a relevant point on the scale recognising skills, experience and market consideration. - 5.3 Where a salary package in respect of a new appointment exceeds £100,000 this will require specific approval by the Council.

+6 Specific policy and practice: Increases and additions to remuneration for each Chief Officer

+- 6.1 The salary scale attached to a post currently occupied would only increase in the event that the duties attached to the post changed significantly and this resulted in a fresh job evaluation suggesting that the post should be on a higher Management Band. - Any increases to the salary levels attached to Management Band salary scales are made in accordance with paragraph 2.10 above.

+7 Specific policy and practice: The use of performance-related pay for chief officers

+- 7.1 The performance progression of staff, in positions within Tiers 0-3 of the organisational structure, will be managed by the performance management framework.
 For all other staff this is managed via the appraisal process.
-Pay progression for all positions below Tier 3 level is to be through incremental pay scales and is on an annual basis, save that progression to the final two points of the scale for Hay positions below Tier 3 is subject to service in the post being certified as fully satisfactory by their line manager. - 8 Specific policy and practice: The use of bonuses for chief officers - 8.1 It is not the Council's policy to make bonus payments to the Chief Officers. - 9 Specific policy and practice: The approach to the payment of chief officers on their ceasing to hold office under or be employed by the authority - 9.1 The Council's policies in respect of the payment of the Chief Officer ceasing to hold office are the same as for its other employees, as follows: - In the case of an employee whose employment is terminated on grounds of redundancy or efficiency, any redundancy or severance payment should be based upon actual earnings; - In the case of an employee whose employment is terminated on grounds of redundancy and who is aged 54 or less or is aged 55 or over and is unable to immediately access accrued pension benefits, a severance payment based on applying a multiplier of 1.75 to the statutory redundancy payment formula, should be made; and
+Pay progression for all positions below Tier 3 level is to be through incremental pay scales and is on an annual basis, subject to satisfactory performance. - 8 Specific policy and practice: The use of bonuses for chief officers - 8.1 It is not the Council's policy to make bonus payments to Chief Officers. - 9 Specific policy and practice: The approach to the payment of chief officers on their ceasing to hold office under or be employed by the authority - 9.1 The Council's policies in respect of the payment of a Chief Officer ceasing to hold office are the same as for its other employees, as follows: - In the case of an employee whose employment is terminated on grounds of redundancy or efficiency, any redundancy or severance payment should be based upon actual earnings;